-A cardiac catheterization is a minimally invasive procedure.
-This means that everything is done through a very small incision.
+A cardiac biopsy involves catheterization, so it’s a minimally invasive procedure - this means everything is done through a very small incision.

-The Cardiac Catheterization Lab at URMC is the most advanced lab of its kind in the region.
-We perform many procedures that are not available at other hospitals, and we were the first in the region to perform procedures such as angioplasty and placing coronary stents.
+The Cardiac Catheterization Lab UR Medicine Heart & Vascular is the most advanced lab of its kind in the Rochester region.
+We perform many procedures that aren’t available at other hospitals, and we were the first in the region to perform procedures such as angioplasty and coronary stenting.

-Our doctors are all fellowship trained, the highest level of training available.
-We perform more cardiac biopsies than any other center in our region.
-Performing heart biopsies is an integral part of caring for patients with heart transplants.
-We are the only hospital in the region that offers heart transplantation for patients with advanced heart failure.
+Heart biopsies are a routine part of caring for heart transplant patients.
+UR Medicine is the only hospital in the region that offers heart transplantation for patients with advanced heart failure.